DK Metcalf and Tyler Lockett both gameday decisions vs. Giants. Here’s the latest on their injuries.

 The Seahawks ruled out only one player for the game — linebacker/fullback Nick Bellore, with a concussion suffered against the Chargers.

-Bellore’s primary role is on special teams — he is the special teams captain and has played 144 special teams snaps this year, according to Pro Football Reference, 25 more than anyone else on the team.
+Bellore’s primary role is on special teams — he is the special-teams captain and has played 144 special-teams snaps this year, according to Pro Football Reference, 25 more than anyone else on the team.

-But Carroll said some of Bellore’s special teams snaps could be taken by running back Travis Homer.
+But Carroll said some of Bellore’s special-teams snaps could be taken by running back Travis Homer.
 Homer has missed the last four games with a rib injury but returned to practice this week.
 Homer would have to be promoted to the 53-man roster to be eligible to play Sunday and Carroll indicated that will happen.
 Seattle has one opening on its roster so it would not have to make a corresponding move to add Homer.

 “Fortunately T-Homer is coming back and he has been just a centerpiece of our special teams for a long time and it’s a big boost to get him back,’’ Carroll said.
 “Little bit different roles but we have been able to move some stuff around so that we can get those guys to play and fortunately not just have a big spot there that we can’t fill, so getting Homer back helps a bunch.’’